benstratton6/quantumResources/errorCorrection1_classical.md

 \end{equation}
 meaning the $\ket{0}_L = \ket{000}$ codeword is flipped to the $\ket{1}_L=\ket{111}$ codeword.
 A majority vote will therefore decode $\ket{1}_L$, meaning a logical error will have occurred whilst believing that no physical error has occurred.

 The repetition code is therefore able to detect and then correct errors if the noisy channel consists of only a single bit flip.
-It is only able to detect errors if the noisy channel consists of one or two bits flip.
+It is only able to detect errors if the noisy channel consists of one or two bits flip, but if two bit-flips occur it will decode the error incorrectly.
 Hence, for singular errors, the repetition code is an error correcting code, whilst for one or two errors it is an error detecting code.

 ### Code Distance